pooltogether/aave-yield-source-spec/README.md

 The **protocol** yield source must implement the [protocol yield source interface](./contracts/IProtocolYieldSource.sol).

 Note that there are two privileged roles: the owner and the asset manager.
 The owner can do every privileged action and determines who is the asset manager.
 The asset manager can only transfer tokens out.
-The Yield Source should inherity from the OpenZeppelin [AccessControl](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/AccessControl.sol) contract.
+The Yield Source should inherit from the OpenZeppelin [AccessControl](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/AccessControl.sol) contract.

 ### Yield Source Stretch Goal